These Birria Tacos Crock Pot are made with chuck roast, tomato sauce, onion, broth, cumin, mozzarella, corn tortillas, and cilantro.

 Onion: I used yellow onion because it is all I had on hand, but feel free to use red or white onion.

-Broth: Feel free to use beef or chicken broth for this.
+Broth: Feel free to use chicken or beef broth for this.

 Spices: The spices are super important to add to the stew.
 If you do not happen to have Mexican oregano, you can use regular oregano instead.